ElsiddigAhmed/react-video-stream/README.md

 ## About

-One of the must painful things is video streaming, and the painful part of video streaming is authenticated and protected video or audio.
+One of the most painful things is video streaming, and the painful part of video streaming is authenticated and protected video or audio.
 I worked on a system that requires authenticated videos on video playlist for authenticated students, so I have made this library as a small API inside of my react application, then I separated it into library, now you can call just one video class from the library and pass the options as shown bellow.

 ## Install